 Most of the meme stocks that became popular during this time period have since fallen in price.

-However, many young investors are still on the hunt for the hottest new meme stocks.
+However, many young investors are still hunting for the hottest new meme stocks.

 It’s worth it for any investor to keep track of the best meme stocks, as they have the potential to really move the market during a trading frenzy.